How to Prepare Your Newborn for their First Photography Session

 After Your Delivery

-Photographing newborns within the first ten days offers the ability to take advantage of your baby’s natural sleep patterns.
+Photographing newborns within the first eight days offers the ability to take advantage of your baby’s natural sleep patterns.
 During the first week of life, babies sleep more and are therefore more cooperative for a photography session.
 They are more easily posed and enjoy curling up.

 Ideally, the baby should be sleeping while being photographed in order to allow me the opportunity to create beautiful poses.
 Having a sleeping baby also means that he or she won’t be crying during the session.
 Try to keep track of your new baby’s sleep/wake schedule and try to schedule your session for a sleep cycle.